Mikewando/manipulate-motion-vectors/README.md

 ## Overview

 Motion vectors are useful for a variety of video processing tasks, and there is a long history of tooling related generating and using them.
 This historical tooling has generally coupled creating the motion vectors and consuming them into one plugin, MVTools.
-But it is the author's opinion that the decoupled tooling with a standard interface is reasonable and desirable.
+But it is the author's opinion that decoupled tooling with a standard interface is reasonable and desirable.
 There is not quite a standard interface among the various versions and ports of MVTools so for now this plugin specifically targets the conventions used by [dubhater/vapoursynth-mvtools](https://github.com/dubhater/vapoursynth-mvtools) (see the [assumed conventions](#assumed-conventions) section for details).

 ## Functions